Please note this page was updated on 28th September 2020

-Should you feel unwell or develop symptoms of COVID-19 during your stay, you should self-isolate in your bedroom and notify the house manager on 01373 812772 (emergency number of duty manager will be issued on arrival).
-Put on a face mask and gloves if you have them, we will help you make arrangements to get home/help as needed.
+Should you feel unwell or develop symptoms of COVID-19 during your stay, you should self-isolate in your bedroom and notify the house manager on 01373 812772 and call 111 for advice.

 My course is taking place as planned because it is considered safe to do so, but I do not want to attend because of COVID-19.
 What will happen to my payment?

 If you decide not to attend due to COVID-19, we will happily transfer your payment to a future course free of charge or issue a credit note to be used within one year.

 We appreciate that many of you will be nervous about travelling, staying and participating in a group activity.
 We are taking every measure we can to mitigate any risk to you or our team

 The best way to support Jackdaws, our staff and musicians going forward is to book on a course, and enjoy the benefits of a wonderful Jackdaws experience.

 If you have any questions or we can help you at all please do email us at firstname.lastname@example.org

 You will need to confirm you have read this document and agree with the measures in place before attending a course.